 Dr. Denver Davids

-Denver Davids is a phd candidate whose research interests are centered in the following areas: the investigation and documentation of the use of traditional herbal medicine (THM) among traditional health practitioners (THP’s), bossiesdoktors, Rastafari bush doctors and local people in the Western and Eastern Cape provinces, South Africa.
+Denver Davids is a Senior Lecturer whose research interests are centered in the following areas: the investigation and documentation of the use of traditional herbal medicine (THM) among traditional health practitioners (THP’s), bossiesdoktors, Rastafari bush doctors and local people in the Western and Eastern Cape provinces, South Africa.
 He has researched and published on topics including the relationship between people and plants, plant conservation, THP’s perceptions of HIV/TB, local and scientific knowledge in relation to medicinal plants and communicable and non-communicable diseases such as common cold, COPD, TB, cancer, Type 2 Diabetes mellitus and Hypertension.

 Modules